Manoj Parmar

-Manoj Mansinh Parmar (born 1 March 1967) is a former Indian cricketer.
+Manoj Mansinh Parmar (born 1 March 1967) is a former Indian cricketer and coach.
 Parmar was a right-handed batsman who fielded as a wicket-keeper.
 He was born in Botad, Gujarat.

 Parmar made his first-class debut for Saurashtra in the 1991–92 Ranji Trophy against Maharashtra.
 Parmar played first-class cricket from the 1991–92 season to season 2001–02, making 40 first-class appearances.
 In his 40 matches, he scored 1,256 runs at a batting average of 20.93, with a high score of 71*.
 His highest score came against Orissa in 2000.
 In his capacity as a wicket-keeper, he took 79 catches and made 16 stumpings.

 Parmar also played List A cricket for Saurashtra, making his debut in that format against Baroda in the 1993–94 Ranji Trophy One Day tournament.
 He played a further 23 List A matches for Saurashtra, the last coming against Maharashtra in the 2000–01 Ranji Trophy One Day tournament.
 In his 24 limited-overs matches for the team, he scored 340 runs at an average of 24.28, with a high score of 69*.
 His highest score came against Maharashtra in his last List A match in India.
 Behind the stumps he took 21 catches and made 10 stumpings.

 He later appeared in a single List A match in England for Oxfordshire against Herefordshire in the 1st round of the 2004 Cheltenham & Gloucester Trophy which was held in 2003.
 He was dismissed for 1 run in this match by Franklyn Rose.

+Parmar spent several seasons as overseas professional/coach for Fife side, Falkland Cricket Club in Scotland in the mid 1990s.

+Parmar now coaches the MP Sports Cricket Club in Thame, Oxfordshire, just next to Chinnor Rugby Club.
+He also runs a sports supplies shop elsewhere in Thame.